Cloud-Based Digital Banking: Advantages, Risks and Implementation

 - The cloud is deployed by a single entity, as is used in the private cloud model.

 SaaS cloud deployment can be used either in the public cloud model or private cloud model.
 However, when a singular entity manages a hybrid cloud model, the SaaS deployment can also be used.
-There are virtual private clouds that function in the same way as private clouds do but in a public space.
+Virtual private clouds function in the same way as private clouds do but in a public space.
 This means that only trusted entities can access the cloud.
 These virtual private clouds also use SaaS deployment.

 Cloud Migration Step-by-Step